Cancer is a disease that results from abnormal growth and division of cells that make up the body’s tissues and organs.

 - Workers exposed to industrial substances such as asbestos, nickel, chromium compounds, arsenic, polycyclic hydrocarbons and chloromethyl, have a significantly high risk of developing lung cancer.

-Lung cancer is very difficult to detect at an early stage.
+This disease is very difficult to detect at an early stage.
 Common symptoms include:

 - New or changing cough, along with hoarseness or shortness of breath or increased shortness of breath during exertion